- John Russell Dickson, MD Presidential Assistant Professor of Medical Ethics and Health Policy

-Professor Fernandez Lynch served as member of the U.S. Department of Health and Human Services Secretary’s Advisory Committee on Human Research Protections (SACHRP) from 2014-2019, and she continues to serve on a SACHRP subcommittee.
-She has been co-investigator on projects examining issues related to improving recruitment to clinical trials, oversight of patient-centered outcomes research, and legal and ethical issues related to football player health.
+Professor Fernandez Lynch served as member of the U.S. Department of Health and Human Services Secretary’s Advisory Committee on Human Research Protections (SACHRP) from 2014-2019 and continues to serve on a SACHRP subcommittee.
+She will join the Board of Public Responsibility in Medicine & Research (PRIM&R), the leading organization for IRB professionals, in 2020.